Soccer Complex Announcement Slated

 The Yankton Youth Soccer Association (YYSA) invites the public to an announcement about the future of the Yankton Youth Soccer Complex.
-The announcement will take place at the Yankton Middle School, South (Old) Gym between matches at the Dam Fireworks River City Rumble held Jan.
+The announcement will take place at 10 a.m.
+Saturday at the Yankton Middle School, South (Old) Gym between matches at the Dam Fireworks River City Rumble, held Jan.
 14-16.

 Over 60 teams from the tri-state area will participate with players ranging from 8-18, with matches at the Yankton Middle School, Stewart School and the Yankton City Hall Gym.